LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 On the GD-77S.
 To enable hotspot mode, Press and hold the **SK1** (**Black**) button while turning on the radio.
 This will toggle hotspot mode between **MMDVM** and **BlueDV** mode.

-#### Temp Cal<!-- linebreak -->
+##### Temp Cal<!-- linebreak -->

 This setting allows the internal CPU temperature sensor to be calibrated by the operator.
 The range is +/- 10 deg C in 0.5 deg C steps.

 *Note:*

-The temperature value is the value measured by the CPU its self.
+- The temperature value is the value measured by the CPU its self.
 It's not the temperature of the PA or the radio as a whole.

-#### Batt Cal<!-- linebreak -->
+##### Batt Cal<!-- linebreak -->

 This setting allows value of the voltage display to be calibrated.
 The range is +/- 0.5V.

-*Note:*
+*Notes:*

-The battery voltage measurement is taken by the CPU from the internal battery voltage rail, and can differ from the value measured on the external charging terminals of the battery, especially when the radio is transmitting.
+- The battery voltage measurement is taken by the CPU from the internal battery voltage rail, and can differ from the value measured on the external charging terminals of the battery, especially when the radio is transmitting.
-Changing this calibration will affect both the voltage and percentage display.
+- Changing this calibration will affect both the voltage and percentage display.

-#### Time Cal<!-- linebreak -->
+##### Time Cal<!-- linebreak -->

 This setting allows some calibration of the time clock which is maintained while the radio is turned on.
 The range is +/- 7, the units are x / 10000, so a value of 1 results in a change of 1 second in 10,000 seconds.

 The clock is currently an experimental feature and is not guaranteed to be accurate.

-#### Eco Level<!-- linebreak -->
+##### Eco Level<!-- linebreak -->

 This setting controls the Economy or Rx Power Saving, operation of the radio.
 The range is 0 to 5.